DataWarrior User Manual

 Installing DataWarrior

 DataWarrior installers are available for Linux, Macintosh and Windows.
-DataWarrior was written in Java and its complete source code is published under the GNU Public License.
-Installers for the three platforms, and the source code can be downloaded from www.openmolecules.org.
-The DataWarrior installation contains various example files and a complete user manual, which is accessible from within the application.
-In addition to the embedded documentation the user manual is also available online at www.openmolecules.org.
-All installers also contain the Java runtime environment needed.
+DataWarrior was written in Java and its complete source code is published under the GNU Public License on GitHub.com.
+Installers for the three platforms can be downloaded from https://openmolecules.org.
+The DataWarrior installation contains various example files and a complete user manual as part of locally installed application.
+The same user manual is also available online at https://openmolecules.org.
+All installers contain a recent Java runtime environment.
+You don't need to install Java yourself.

-To install DataWarrior on the Macintosh just double click the downloaded datawarrior.dmg file and drag the DataWarrior application icon onto the Application folder.
-When trying to launch DataWarrior you may get an error message DataWarrior can not be opened because the developer can not be verified..
+To install DataWarrior on the Macintosh just double-click the downloaded datawarrior.dmg file and drag the DataWarrior application icon onto the Application folder alias icon in the same window.
+To launch DataWarrior for the first time and depending on the particular version of OSX, you may need to open the Application folder in the Finder, right click DataWarrior and choose open.
+Or you may get an error message DataWarrior can not be opened because the developer can not be verified.
 In this case press Cancel, open System Preferences, and go to Security and Privacy -> General.
 There will be a message about the program that was blocked, with the option to Open Anyway.
 In case you want to de-install the software later, just drag the DataWarrior folder from the application folder into the trash.

-To install DataWarrior on Linux unpack the downloaded datawarrior.tar.gz file to any location and run the install script with root privileges.
+To install DataWarrior on Linux unpack the downloaded datawarrior.tar.gz file to any location and run the 'install.sh' script with root privileges.
 To later uninstall DataWarrior you may run /opt/uninstall with root privileges.

 Updating DataWarrior